This unrestricted fund supports projects and programs addressing important Island issues and concerns and, to a limited extent, capital investments.

 This Fund provides a way for donors to direct their support across the broad spectrum of non-profits bringing creative opportunities to the Island now and in perpetuity.

-This fund supports a thriving, diverse and cultural community.
+The Island Fund for Community Enrichment supports a thriving, diverse and cultural community.

-This fund supports the health and well-being of our Island residents.
+The Island Fund for Human Services supports the health and well-being of our Island residents.

 Ruth Redding, a long time Island resident, created this fund to honor the creative spirit and love of Martha’s Vineyard of her friend, Ruth J. Bogan.
 Funds are designated to a number of Island organizations supported by Ruth Bogan during her lifetime.
 In addition, the annual Creative Living Award was established in the name of the fund to honor an individual or individuals who exemplify Ruth Bogan’s creativity and love of the Vineyard and whose artistic, humanitarian and civic accomplishments have contributed significantly to life on the Island.